 Home Health Compare is a free search tool from Medicare that gives detailed information about Medicare-certified home health agencies.
 Search by county or zip code and see performance scores related to home care services.
-Find the graphs to compare agencies on measures related to managing daily activities, pain, teaching patients or their caregivers, getting readmitted to the hospital and more.
+Compare home health agencies on measures related to managing daily activities, pain, teaching patients or their caregivers, getting readmitted to the hospital and more.
 Five star rating system and actual scores.
 Patient satisfaction ratings included, with a national average of 78% who would recommend their agency.
 Report card shows 2020-21 data in the latest federal update February 2022.
 Part of the federal government Care Compare.

-Home health care and hospice agency Locator Directory by National Association for Home Care and Hospice allows consumers to search by city or zip code.
+Home health care and hospice agency Locator Directory by National Association for Home Care and Hospice.
+Consumers may search by city or zip code.
 Easy to use, but not all agencies are included.
 Over 33,000 agencies reportedly listed; some may be accredited.
 Note: hospice and home health agencies may be licensed even if this list does not show licensure status.
-NAHC is a trade organization
+NAHC is a trade organization.

-The List of Excluded Individuals and Entities (LEIE) is a Medicare fraud prevention site is by the HHS Office of Inspector General.
+The List of Excluded Individuals and Entities (LEIE) is a Medicare fraud prevention site by the HHS Office of Inspector General.
 It allows consumer to search for a specific name of a person or business to see if they have been excluded from receiving payment from Medicare and Medicaid, due to license revocation, suspension or surrender; program-related fraud; patient abuse or neglect, and other reasons such as default on Health Education Assistance Loans.
 Exclusions Database contains physicians, nurses, nurses’ aides, hospital employees, pharmacists, nursing home operators and more.
 More than 77,000 names on the list as of April 2023.
 Updated monthly.